floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_ldap.md

   ldap.group_search.base_dn: "ou=groups,dc=example,dc=com"
 ```

 With this configuration, Search Guard will search the directory tree below `ou=groups,dc=example,dc=com` for all entries which have a `member` attribute which equals the dn of the user logging in.
 The options of `group_search` are similar to `user_search`.
 If you need to search using a different attribute, you can use the `ldap.group_search.filter.by_attribute` option.
-See TODO for all available configuration options.
+See [here](../_docs_auth_auth/auth_auth_ldap_advanced.md#group-search-settings) for all available configuration options.

 By default, the logged in users will then have the distinguished names ("dn") of the LDAP entries as backend roles.
 If you want to use a different attribute, you can specify this using `ldap.group_search.role_name_attribute`.
 For advanced mapping, you can also reference the group search result via `user_mapping`.
 See below for more on this.